Making a Difference

 St Paul’s Cafe

-In October 2016 with the support of Cheshire East Participatory Budget fund and Crewe Town Council we opened a cafe at St Paul’s Centre.
+In October 2016 with the support of Cheshire East Participatory Budget fund and Crewe Town Council we opened a cafe at St Paul’s Centre on Fridays only starting at 9.30 am.
 It is a wonderful place for a cuppa and slice of toast.
 But more importantly some of our young adults serve with enthusiasm and fun.